rzier/senjour/README.md

 - Unread UDP Datagram bytes are discarded as they arent buffered by kernel as in TCP.
 - recvfrom (for sender socket address).

+Next Up.

+- Handler for each sensor.
+- a simple POC applications.

 # References